 Example: Identifying the beneficial owner of a trust

 JJG Pty Ltd applied to receive a designated service from a reporting entity.
-To identify the beneficial owner of JJG Pty Ltd, the reporting entity requests the customer to provide certified copies of its most recent ASIC annual statement and any amendments.
-Brian Jones and Margaret Jones are the directors and the two equal shareholders of JJG Pty Ltd.
+To identify the beneficial owner of JJG Pty Ltd (which is the customer), the reporting entity may request that the customer provide certified copies of its most recent ASIC annual statement and any amendments.
+These documents show that Brian Jones and Margaret Jones are the directors and the two equal shareholders of JJG Pty Ltd.

-JJG Pty Ltd is the corporate trustee on behalf of the Jones Family Trust.
-JJG Pty Ltd provides the reporting entity with a certified copy of the trust deed which outlines the arrangements for the trust.
+Because JJG Pty Ltd is the corporate trustee on behalf of the Jones Family Trust, the reporting entity must identify and verify certain information about JJG Pty Ltd’s trust arrangement with the Jones Family Trust in accordance with the trustee requirements under Part 4.4.
+JJG Pty Ltd provides the reporting entity with a certified copy of the trust deed which outlines the arrangements for the trust, as follows:

 - Margaret Jones